Website vs Book

 Not any more!

-With a lot of thought, and at least as much work, I have now produced downloadable eBooks that contain all the necessary information that can be used OFFLINE.
+I have produced downloadable PDFs that contain all the necessary information that can be used OFFLINE.

 You simply download the ones that you want direct from the Club Motorhome website straight onto whatever mobile device that you use.